foxypool/docs/docs/proof-of-capacity/glossary.md

 An alternative name for the [account id](#account-id).
 The Plotter Id is the first number in a [plot file](#plot-file) name.

 #### POC
-Proof-of-Capacity, the consensus algorithm of HDD mining coins, like SIGNA, BHD, etc.
+Proof-of-Capacity, the consensus algorithm of HDD mining coins, like SIGNA, etc.

 #### POC1
 The old legacy plot file format of SIGNA, not used anymore.